13 Liverpool signings who were meant to be brilliant… but weren’t

 Liverpool fans were against the idea of Gareth Barry replacing Xabi Alonso at the base of Rafa Benitez’s midfield, but once Alonso had been sold to Real Madrid, Aquilani literally sounded like a much sexier name to replace the Spaniard.

 Even looking back, a £17.1million Italy international from Roma on a five-year deal seems like it should have worked, but the midfielder struggled to stay fit and was loaned out to Juventus and Milan for the following two campaigns before being sold to Fiorentina.

-We can’t help but think these supporters will regret having this banner made.
+We can’t help but think these supporters regret having this banner made.

 Liverpool received £65million for Luis Suarez in the summer of 2014 and spent £20millon of that on Markovic.
-F*cking hell.
+Bloody hell.